- If plastic wrap bandage, leave on minimum two hours, maximum overnight. If Saniderm, leave on maximum 24 hours.

-– When you remove your bandage, wash off your tattoo really well using gentle circles with a liquid non-scented anti-bacterial soap (liquid Dial) or a non-scented castile soap (Dr. Bronner’s).
-Get all the Vaseline, blood, plasma, and ink off of it.
+- Wash your hands before removing your bandage, then wash off your tattoo really well using gentle circles with a liquid, non-scented, anti-bacterial, soap, like liquid Dial, or a non-scented, castile soap, like Dr. Bronner’s.
+Make sure to remove all of the Vaseline, blood, plasma, and ink off of your new tattoo.
 You may have to wash a few times.

 - Let air dry or pat dry with CLEAN paper towels.
-NO BATH/HAND TOWELS
+DO NOT USE BATH OR HAND TOWELS.

-- After your tattoo dries out and the skin feels tight or it starts to scab or flake, you can begin to apply a THIN later of A and D ointment or unscented lotion (Lubriderm, Curel, etc).
-Just enough to keep it moisturized.
-Don’t overdo it!
-If your tattoo is oozing, you are putting too much.
+- After your tattoo dries out and the skin feels tight or it starts to scab or flake, you can begin to apply a THIN later of unscented lotion, such as Lubriderm, Curel, Aquaphor, Eucerine, CeraVe.
+Apply just enough to keep it moisturized — don’t overdo it!
+If your tattoo is oozing, you are putting too much on.
 Use as needed.

 - Soak in a tub, hot tub, or swimming pool during healing.
 No saunas either.
 Showers are fine.

 - Let your tattoo sit in the sun while healing.
 Use of sunscreen is HIGHLY recommended after healing to help keep your colors from breaking down overtime from UV exposure.
 Think of those posters from the 90’s you see sun-bleached at the dry cleaners.
 You don’t want that to happen to your tattoo!

-- Touch your tattoo for the first couple days of healing except to wash it or apply A and D/ lotion.
-Always apply A and D or lotion with CLEAN HANDS.
+- Touch your tattoo for the first couple days of healing except to wash it or apply moisturizer Always apply moisturizer with CLEAN HANDS.

 - Pick at your scabs, or scratch at your tattoo.
 Itching is normal.
-Pat it or apply some A and D or lotion to help with the itching,
+Pat it or apply some moisturizer to help with the itching,

 - Wear clothes that rub on the tattoo while it is healing, especially elastic bands or bra straps that rub.
 Denim on bare skin is also especially harsh, as are heavy boots.